 President & CEO

 Bo Ryall is president and CEO of the Arkansas Hospital Association.
 He has been with the Association since 2005 and was named president in 2010.
 He holds a bachelor’s degree from the University of Arkansas at Fayetteville and a master’s degree in public administration from the University of Arkansas at Little Rock.
 Bo also served as the chief lobbyist on the state level for Arkansas hospitals and was previously executive director of the HomeCare Association of Arkansas.
 He currently serves as the chairman of the Health Care Providers Forum, is a member of the Health Care Industry Council of the Federal Reserve Bank of St. Louis, is an Arkansas Regional Organ Recovery Agency board member, and is a past-president of the Arkansas Society of Association Executives.

 Executive Vice President

 Paul Cunningham, executive vice president, came to the AHA in 1980.
-His primary focus is upon federal relations, data, research, communications, and public education.
+His primary focus is upon federal relations, data/policy analysis, research, communications, and public education.
 He earned both a BSBA and a master’s degree in public administration from the University of Arkansas.

 Vice President of AHA Services, Inc.,

 Vice President and General Counsel

-Elisa White joined the AHA executive team as vice president and general counsel on July 16, 2007.
+Elisa White, vice president and general counsel, came to the AHA in 2007.
 Her responsibilities include providing legal counsel and advice to the AHA board and membership.
-She will work on issues involving compliance, state and federal regulations, quality and patient safety, as well as others.
-Prior to joining the AHA, she was a partner in the firm of Kutak Rock in Little Rock, and is a graduate of Arkansas State University and of the University of Arkansas at Little Rock School of Law.
+She works on issues involving compliance, state and federal regulations, quality and patient safety, as well as others.
+Prior to joining the AHA, she was a partner at Kutak Rock in Little Rock, and is a graduate of Arkansas State University and of the University of Arkansas at Little Rock School of Law.

 Vice President of Government Relations